AnamolZ/Buy_Shu/README.md

     - Update the database connection details in the PHP configuration file (`config/database.php`).

 5. **Start the server:**
-    - Ensure your web server (e.g., Apache, Nginx) is running.
+    - Ensure your web server Apache is running.
-    - Place the project files in the web server's root directory (e.g., `htdocs` for XAMPP, `www` for WAMP).
+    - Place the project files in the web server's root directory (`htdocs` for XAMPP).

 6. **Visit the site:**
     Open your browser and go to `http://localhost/Buy_Shu`.